Mu, GM, & Rp & How Tubes Are Matched

 Effects Of Tube Aging

-Regarding a tube’s performance as it ages, these parameters will remain stable as long as the cathode emission is 70% or more of its original value.
-If Gm, Rp and Mu are right and matched when new, they will stay right and matched through the usable life.
+Regarding a tube’s performance as it ages, these parameters will remain stable if the cathode emission is 70% or more of its original value.
+If Gm, Rp, and Mu are right and matched when new, they will stay right and matched through the usable life of the tube.
 Given that, all we need to measure is the emission to know the tube is still good.
 Only in rare cases will this not be true.
-At RAM, our job is to check up on the tube makers and verify that they keep parameters within the published range (we reject tubes outside that range) and match for variations within that range.
-In the large batches of tubes we measure we see exactly what would be expected: Bell Curves for each parameter.
-See my article "Why the sound of your preamp changes when you change the tubes" for more on that.
+I routinely check up on the tube manufacturers and verify that they keep parameters within the published range and I match for variations within that range.
+I reject any tube outside that range.
+When measuring large batches of tubes, I see exactly what would be expected: Bell Curves for each parameter.

-My recommendation for home testing: get a simple Emission tester like a B&K DYNA-JET, Heathkit, Eico or other NON-Gm tester.
-They are simple to use, stable, accurate and relate well to the life remaining in your tubes.
-Buy your tubes from someone who certifies their specs to be proper when new.
-Those specs are built into the tube and will remain constant as the tube ages.
+My recommendation for home testing: Get a simple emission tester like a B&K DYNA-JET, Heathkit, Eico, or another non-Gm tester.
+They are simple to use, stable, accurate, and relate well to the life remaining in your tubes.
+Buy your tubes from someone who certifies their specifications to be proper when new.
+Those specifications are built into the tube and will remain constant as the tube ages.
 All you need to do is monitor the condition on the cathode coating, which is easily measured via emission.
 So if a tube was properly made and tested when new, all one needs to assess its current state is a simple emission tester.